2dengine/fizzx/readme.md

 Dynamic shapes respond to collisions and gravity.
 Dynamic shapes can be used to simulate the moving objects in your game.

-Fizz uses flat grid partitioning to reduce the number of collision tests.
-You can adjust the default grid cell size if the performance is not up to par.

-# Files
-## fizz.lua
-The main module that you need to require in your game:

-    fizz = require("fizzx.fizz")

-## shapes.lua
-Shapes intersection code.

-## partition.lua
-Broad-phase partitioning code.

-# Functions
-## fizz.setGravity(x, y)
-Sets the global gravity.

-## fizz.getGravity()
-Returns the global gravity.

-## fizz.addStatic("rect", x, y, hw, hh)
-## fizz.addStatic("circle", x, y, r)
-## fizz.addStatic("line", x, y, x2, y2)
-Creates a static shape.
-Static shapes are immovable.

-## fizz.addKinematic("rect", x, y, hw, hh)
-## fizz.addKinematic("circle", x, y, r)
-## fizz.addKinematic("line", x, y, x2, y2)
-Creates a kinematic shape.
-Kinematic shapes have a velocity but do not respond to collisions.
-This can be useful for simulating moving platforms.

-## fizz.addDynamic("rect", x, y, hw, hh)
-## fizz.addDynamic("circle", x, y, r)
-Creates a dynamic shape.
-Dynamic shapes can move and collide with other shapes.

-## fizz.removeShape(s)
-Removes a shape from the simulation.

-## fizz.setDensity(s, d)
-Sets the mass of a shape based on density.

-## fizz.setMass(s, m)
-Sets the mass of a shape based on mass.

-## fizz.setPosition(s, x, y)
-Moves the shape to a given position.
-This function is used to "teleport" shapes.

-## fizz.getPosition(s, x, y)
-Returns the position of a shape.

-## fizz.getVelocity(s)
-Returns the velocity of a shape.

-## fizz.setVelocity(s, xv, yv)
-Sets the velocity of a shape.

-## fizz.getDisplacement(s)
-Returns the accumulated separation vector of a shape for the last collision step.

-## fizz.update(dt)
-Updates the simulation.
-To avoid tunneling, you want to use a constant delta value.

-# Shapes
 ## shape.x, shape.y
 Center position of circle and rectangle shapes.
 Starting point for line segments.